-DTU has implemented Dalux HelpDesk in their three largest campuses in Lyngby, Ballerup and Risø.
-This means that 6,000 students and 12,000 employees have the opportunity to report various problems they experience in everyday life, such as faucet drips or fused light bulbs in the classroom.
-The system is intuitive and easy to use, and DTU has set it up so that the notifier does not have to disclose the cause of the problem.
-However, the (approximately 100) employees in the operation are responsible for handling and solving the reports of problems.
+DTU has implemented Dalux HelpDesk in their three largest campuses, namely, Lyngby, Ballerup, and Risø.
+This means that 6,000 students and 12,000 employees can report various problems they experience in everyday life, such as faucet drips or fused light bulbs in the classroom.
+The system is intuitive and easy to use, and DTU has set it up so that the notifier is not required to state the cause of the problem.
+The (approximately 100) operation employees are responsible for handling and solving reported problems.

 Malene Dan, DTU’s FM consultant, leads the implementation.
 To gather inputs regarding what the system is capable of, she has held around 30-40 workshops on the various campuses for operating groups.
 Subsequently, in dialogue with Dalux, she has set up the system according to their needs.

 The system was rolled out back in November through a major marketing effort that included films, PDFs, cardboard figures and wall posters, as well as emails and news on the intranet for both employees and students.